SengitU/ugurcan.sengit/content/posts/providing-aws-credentials-with-jenkins-73.md

 }
 ```

-Inside the `withCredentials` scope provided by the Jenkins, you will be able to use these variables.
+Inside of the `withCredentials` scope provided by the Jenkins, you will be able to use these variables.
 I've provided these variables to my Docker container with `-e` flag.